 Fitness to practise (FTP) procedures

-If your fitness to practise is ever investigated by the GMC, understanding what to expect can make all the difference.
-Our detailed guide to the process tells you what you need to know.
+If your fitness to practise is ever investigated by the GMC, knowing what to expect can make all the difference.
+Our guide to the process explains what you need to know.

 • The great majority of complaints to the GMC are closed without action on the doctors' registration, but a GMC investigation is still a source of great anxiety to any doctor under scrutiny.